Thursday, May 30, 2013

 Uncle Jim’s funeral (part II)

-I did not want them to worry about lunch, so I told them I was taking care of lunch.
-They decided on a restaurant around the corner that served good home cooked meals.
-Elizabeth and I got several to go boxes, and we had a nice lunch.
+I did not want them to worry about lunch, so I told them I was taking care of it.
+We decided on a restaurant around the corner that served good, home-cooked meals.
+Beth and I got several to-go boxes, and we had a nice lunch.

 Tuesday, May 21, 2013